 In a dictionary attack, the attacker utilizes a wordlist in the hopes that the user’s password is a commonly used word (or a password seen in previous sites).
 Dictionary attacks are optimal for passwords that are based on a simple word (e.g. 'cowboys' or 'longhorns').
 Wordlists aren’t restricted to English words; they often also include common passwords (e.g. 'password,' 'letmein,' or 'iloveyou,' or '123456').But modern systems restrict their users from such simple passwords, requiring users to come up with strong passwords that would hopefully not be found in a wordlist.

 To conduct a brute-force attack, an attacker may use a tool to attempt every combination of letters and numbers, expecting to eventually guess the password.
 If the attacker knows that an organization requires special characters in their password, the tool could be instructed to include letters, numbers, and symbols.
 Every password, no matter how strong, is vulnerable to this attack.
-However, this method is going to take a while.
+However, this method is going to take a while (years, if the password is long enough).

 The length of time required to crack a short password (such as a four-digit PIN) might be under a minute.
 Extending that to six characters could take an hour.
 Extending that to eight characters, with both letters and symbols, might take days.
 Note that each new character exponentially increases the amount of time necessary for a brute-force attack to discover the password.
 So a strong, lengthy password, could take weeks or months.
 But, with enough computing power and a particularly dedicated attacker, the password would eventually be discovered.

 Using a strong, uncommon password will make an attacker's job more difficult, but not impossible.
-Luckily there are more preventative measures that end users can take to prevent (or detect) these attack attempts:
+Luckily there are more preventative measures that end users and system admin can take to prevent (or detect) these attack attempts:

 Slow down repeated logins: This is the simplest countermeasure available.
 An end user is unlikely to notice a 0.1 second delay while logging in, but that delay would accumulate quickly for an attacker, especially if they cannot parallelize their attempts.

 Lock accounts: Even better, a system can be configured to lock an account after a specified number of attempted logins.
 Many websites will trigger additional protections for accounts with repeated bad password attempts.
-In the extreme case, for example, an iPhone will self-destruct after 10 tries.
+In the extreme case, for example, an iPhone will self-destruct (wipe all data) after 10 tries.

 Refresh passwords: Modern systems typically require users to cycle passwords regularly.
 Some corporate environments require users to change passwords every 90 days, or maybe even every 30 days.
 The rationale behind this is that an attacker who is attempting a brute-force attack against a complex password would need weeks to succeed.
 If the password changes during that time frame, the attacker will need to start over.
 However, as many users would confess, these strict password requirements can backfire, with users choosing weaker, sequential passwords ('longhorns2018,’ 'longhorns2019,’ and so on).
 An attacker would quickly try incrementing the password.